ArtS/arts.github.com/_posts/2014-11-17-aspnetmvc-dropdowns-with-enums.md

 }
 {% endhighlight %}
-As you can see from above, there's almost no difference between earlier `GetIndustryName` and this new `GetEnumDisplayName`, except for the piece where we restrict the usage of this function via this generic specification: `<T>(T value) where T: struct`.
+As you can see from above, there's almost no difference between earlier `GetIndustryName` and this new `GetEnumDisplayName`, except for the piece where we broaden the usage of this function to any enum via the generic specification: `<T>(T value) where T: struct`.
+All it really does is to say:
+_"accept an argument of type T as long this type is a struct"_ (and enums are structs in CLR).

 ####Source code
-Here are the download links to the [MVC4][4] and [MVC5.1+][5] versions of code above.
+Here are the download links to the [MVC4][4] and [MVC5.1+][5] versions of Visual Studio solutions that include the above code.
 You can browse the code ([MVC4][6], [MVC5.1+][7]) online or clone the git repository.

 ####What's next
-Hopefully this short article helps you to navigate through some of the muddy waters of ASP.NET MVC and perhaps saves you a few minutes of your too-precious-to-spend-on-reading-cryptic-docs life.
+Hopefully this short article helps you navigate some muddy waters of ASP.NET MVC and saves you a few minutes of your life that's better spent writing good web apps and not decipheryng cryptic docs.

 Sign up for my mailing list for future article announcements on how to tame the MVC beast - there'll be tons more advice on the most problematic and headache-generating areas of the ASP.NET MVC.
 I